optimizacija/arch-notes/crypto-currency/notes.md

     - public variables are also "view functions" pure - purely do some type of math (no reading of state)
     - eg "squareNumber(x) -> x * x"

+## storage
+function parameters can have 2 kinds of storage: memory & storage memory - only stored during execution of the contract storage - data will, persist even after function executes

+strings are byte arrays, if you want a string in memory passed to a function, you have to specifically tell that it's a memory variable

+## Datastructures
+Arrays:
+- can be dynamic in size:
+People[] public people;

+- or static:
+People[3] public people;

+Mapping: (dictionary)
+mapping(string => uint256) public nameToFavoriteNumber;